 People often ask me, “What do you stand for?”

 If I’m elected Delegate, it’s not a “what” I will stand for, it’s WHO I will stand for.

 It's YOU, the people of District 32 that I will stand for.

-As I watched the Baltimore riots in 2015, I felt called to do something.
+As I watched the Baltimore riots in 2015, I felt called to do something more to help.
 So that year I read to a second grade classroom in a charter school in west Baltimore.
-This past school year I tutored and read in a south Baltimore public elementary school through Reading Partners.
+Then the past two school years, I tutored and read in a south Baltimore public elementary school through Reading Partners.

 My decision to seek public office is a direct result of my concern for the community – all the members of our community – from the wealthiest to those with the least resources.

 I grew up in a working class family—my father sold insurance and my mother was a teacher—and my heritage of deeply committed Christian parents and grandparents gave me a high value for education, hard work and doing good.
 I’ve raised four daughters while running a successful design business and volunteering in the community.